UweGerdes/docker-e2e-workflow/README.md

 # Docker for e2e-workflow

-Regression testing for frontend developement
+Regression testing for frontend developement.

+At the moment the configuration.yaml and docker-compose.yaml are wired for use with my docker-vcards project.

 ## Config File